Utah Administrative Code

 (e) Animals shall be inspected before being loaded or moved outside the facility.

-(f) Animals moving from one perimeter fence to another within the facility may move directly from one site to another site without a brand inspection, but must be accompanied with a copy of the facility license.
+(f) Animals moving from one perimeter fence to another within the facility or from a licensed facility to another licensed facility owned by the same person within the state may move directly from one site to another site without a brand inspection, but must be accompanied with a copy of the facility license.

 (4) Any elk purchased or brought into the facility from an out-of-state source shall be inspected upon arrival at a licensed farm before being released into an area inhabited by other elk.
 All requirements of R58-18-10(3) above shall apply to the inspection of such animals.

-(5) A Utah Brand Inspection Certificate shall accompany any shipment of elk or elk products, including velveted antlers, which are to be moved from a Utah elk farm.
+(5) A Utah Brand Inspection Certificate shall accompany any shipment of elk which are to be moved from a Utah elk farm.

 (a) Shed antlers are excluded from needing an inspection.